near/docs/docs/2.develop/contracts/quickstart.md

 </details>

-In the background these commands are calling the build tools for each language, and invoking the [Sandbox](/develop/testing/integration-test) tests from the `sandbox-ts/rs` directory.
+In the background, these commands are calling the build tools for each language and invoking the [Sandbox](../testing/integration.md) tests from the `sandbox-ts/rs` directory.

 :::tip Sandbox
-Testing the contracts within a Sandbox allows us to understand how the contract will behave once deployed to the network, while having total control over the testing environment.
+Testing the contracts within a Sandbox allows you to understand how the contract will behave once deployed to the network while having total control over the testing environment.
 :::

 ---